Silvia Coss

 What was it like growing up with or taking care of your parents?

-My father and my mother did not work in a factory or a place with a pension.
+My father and mother did not work in a factory or a place with a pension.
 No, thank God, my father, like my grandfather, worked on the ranch.
-He taught us to fish whatever had to be fished — whatever was in season.
+He taught us to fish for whatever was in season.
 My father was the one who would go with my grandfather.
-He also taught us, for example, about the fig. If you pull the fig carelessly, a little bit of white sap comes out.
-If
+He also taught us, for example, about the fig. If you pull the fig carelessly, a bit of white sap comes out.
+If that gets on your skin, oh man, brace yourself because you’ll itch horribly.
+That’s why my father taught me how to pick out the fig. He was a good father, but he was also demanding.
+Sometimes my parents were fine, and other times they weren’t.
+That’s normal in a marriage, right?
+My mother was also a hard worker.

-My mom, to this day — poor little thing, my mother.
-God bless her because, you know, my mom never took care of herself when she was young.
-She was on the ranch.
-She was happy.
-She loved the ranch, even though she wasn’t raised there.
-My mother was raised in my grandmother’s town, which was quite different from the ranch where she went to live with my father.
+My mom, poor little thing, God bless her.
+My mom never took care of herself when she was young.
+She was on the ranch and was happy.
+She loved the ranch, even though she didn’t grow up there.
+My mother grew up in my grandmother’s town, which was quite different from the ranch where she lived with my father.
 They got married, and they’re [still] married.
 They’ve been married for 61 years now.
-So, my mom was happy on the ranch.
+My mom was happy on the ranch.

 Do you keep in touch with your family?

 Oh, yes!
-Look, now let me tell you.
-My mother, I am glad you mentioned it; she worked a lot and never took care of herself.
-Now that she is older, she had a prosthesis put in her knees and hips.
+Let me tell you, I am glad you mentioned it.
+My mother worked a lot and never took care of herself.
+Now that she is older, she has had a prosthesis put in her knees and hips.
 My mother has to walk around with a walker and has many ailments that she now lives with in her old age.
-But I also admire her for her strength because she is almost 90 years old, but she can still get up and make her meals with my dad.
+I also admire her for her strength, as she is almost 90 years old, yet she can still get up and make meals with my dad.

 Yes.

-Do they have other children living near them, or are they also here in the United States?
+Do they have other children living nearby, or are they also residing in the United States?

 No, everyone is over there.
 It’s just me here and another brother who [lives in] the capital of Mexico.
 There are five of us in total.
 My other three siblings live over there.
 My sister is the one who always looks after everything.
 My other two brothers are always looking out as well.
-My sisters-in-law and my brother-in-law are there as well.
+My sisters-in-law and my brother-in-law are also there.
 It is a true blessing, and I don’t get tired of thanking my in-laws because when my mother was sick, she had to use a diaper.
-To this day, my mother has to use a diaper.
-But now she puts it on herself.
+To this day, my mother still uses a diaper.
+However, now she puts it on herself.
 The little old lady [referring to her mother] now uses her little diaper.

-Would you like to return to see them or spend time with them?
+Would you like to return to see your parents or spend time with them?
 Have your daughters met them?

 How often do you communicate with them?